lgonzalezrouco/pti/p3_xml/README.md

     java CarRental list

-The application will read the carrental.xml XML document into memory and pretty print it to the console.
+The application will read the carrental.xml XML document into memory and print it to the console.

 ### 3.4 xslt